bbauska/JS-CellarDoor/README.md

 ## Instructions

 Write a function called `reverseStringStack` that takes in a string and returns the reversed version of the string.
 Be sure to use the `Stack` class that we created.

 I am going to have you do the reverse string challenge using a bunch of different data structures.
 It may seem like overkill, which it is, but it will help you understand how each data structure works.

-### Function Signature
+<h3>Function Signature</h3>

 ```js
 /**